 - Other healthy fats come from avocados, nuts and seeds, which make good snacks.

 - Serve vegetables with spread or grated cheese.

 - Add cream or full-fat milk to foods like mashed potato or soups.

 - Add powdered milk to cereals.

-- You may have heard of nutritional supplements, in the form of food or drink, can be useful for some people who are finding it hard to gain weight or who have a poor appetite.
+- You may have heard of nutritional supplements, in the form of food or drink.
+These can be useful for some people who are finding it hard to gain weight or who have a poor appetite.
 Get some advice from a dietitian about whether they are right for you.